postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 ### Web limitations

-Postman on the web is under active development.
-There are a few features you can currently only access in the desktop app, not in your web browser:
+Postman for Web is under active development.
+There are a few features you can currently only access in the desktop app, not in your browser:

-* **Find and replace**: The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/navigating-postman/#find-and-replace), but this function is not available on the web yet.
+* **Find and replace**: The Postman desktop app supports [finding and replacing values in a workspace](/docs/getting-started/navigating-postman/#find-and-replace), but this function is not available on Postman for Web yet.
 * **Certificates and proxy**: The Postman desktop app allows you to customize [certificates](/docs/sending-requests/certificates/) and [proxy configurations](/docs/sending-requests/capturing-request-data/proxy/#configuring-proxy-settings).
-On the web, these take the browser defined value and cannot be overridden by Postman.
+On Postman for Web, these take the browser defined value and cannot be overridden by Postman.
 * **Postman Interceptor**: [Interceptor](/docs/sending-requests/capturing-request-data/interceptor/) syncs cookies from your browser to the Postman desktop app and captures network requests directly from the browser.
-It is not possible to use Interceptor with the Postman web client.
+It is not possible to use Interceptor with Postman for Web.

 ## Updating Postman